katiesaund/academic_website/content/post/VCIC/index.md

 The only truly negative part of this experience was the dissonance between the constraints of the competition and the reality of investing.
 A VC fund has to hold companies up to extrememe scrunity because only very few companies can fit a fund's requirements for returning the investors' money.
 While I liked all of the companies we saw, none were a truly good fit for the VC fund profile we were working from.
 Every time the judges asked a question that pointed out an issue in our investment size / valuation etc... all I wanted to say was "Hey, I wouldn't invest in this company if this was real money -- this company is too late (or too early) for this fund.
 Maybe I'd recommend them to an angel I know or fund that focuses on Series C and later investments."
 But I didn't feel that was appropriate-- I felt that I had to double down on the fantasy of the competition.
 Now I wonder how the judges might have reacted to breaking the illusion?

 ## A heartbreaking loss
+We did not take home the win.
+The winning team, Vanderbilt, went on to compete at the global competition in April, but it was Georgetown University that took home the gold.
+Go Hilltoppers!

-Our main piece of negative feedback was that our deal was "too Silicon Valley" (I suppose this means speculative? risky?).
+Our main piece of negative feedback was that our deal was "too Silicon Valley."
+I suppose this means too speculative or risky?
+We weren't wearing hoodies or jeans, so I don't think our dress code was the problem.

-## Many thanks!
+## So many people to thank!
 The VCIC is the fruit of labor of many volunteers.
-I thank the Austin cohort: the hosts (students, staff, and professors) at UT Austin who helped us to feel at home in the business school, the founders who spent half a day pitching and sitting in meetings, the judges.
-I thank our sponsor and mentor Anne Perigo, the Associate Director of the Zell Lurie Institute at Ross mentors in Ann Arbor.
+I thank the Austin cohort: the hosts (students, staff, and professors) at UT Austin who helped us to feel at home in the business school, the founders who spent half a day pitching and sitting in meetings, and the judges.
+I thank our sponsor and mentor Anne Perigo, who is the Associate Director of the Zell Lurie Institute at Ross.
 I thank the Mikes (Mike Johnson and Michael Godwin) who spent many hours teaching the basics of VC to the team.
-ZLI staff who made the internal competition and travel possible.
+Thank you to the ZLI staff who made the internal competition back in November and travel to Texas possible.

-Also, I had such a great team to work with.
+Finally, I was very lucky to work with an **amazing** team.
+These folks are all fantastically talented.
 I was the only non-MBA on the team, but I couldn't have felt more welcome and supported.
-Thanks to Rin, Joe, Becca, Jill, and David.
-We look pretty good in a corner office!
+Thank you to Rin, Joe, Becca, Jill, and David!
+We look pretty good in a corner office, don't you think?

 ![Hickory Partners](img/Hickory_Partners.jpg)